• Skip to primary navigation

 Jump to Recipe Video

-Chewy chow mein noodles stir fried with tender beef and vegetables in a savory sauce.
-This quick and easy beef chow mein is restaurant quality and ready in 30 minutes!
-A tasty main or meal for the noodle lovers!
+Bouncy chow mein noodles stir-fried with tender beef and colorful vegetables in a savory sauce.
+This one-pan, easy beef chow mein recipe is ready in 30 minutes, making it great for busy weeknights!
+It's a family-friendly meal that's better-than-takeout that's great for parties or gatherings.

 beef chow mein